-With two small children, a couple of properties and PerformancePro to manage Dan doesn’t have much time for hobbies.
+With three small children, a couple of properties and PerformancePro to manage Dan doesn’t have much time for hobbies.
 Watching England play rugby is always a great treat, even better when accompanied by a pint or two of Guinness!

 Dan describes his own fitness regime as ‘a little muted these days.’